OISF/suricata/doc/userguide/capture-hardware/myricom.rst

   SNF_NUM_RINGS=8 SNF_FLAGS=0x1 suricata -c suricata.yaml -i eth5 --runmode=workers

-If you want 16 ringbuffers, update the “threads” variable in your yaml to 16 and start Suricata:
+If you want 16 ringbuffers, update the "threads" variable in your yaml to 16 and start Suricata:

 ::